 We actively screen and monitor these companies to maximise the protection of your privacy and security.
-They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between St John Cymru-Wales and the supplier.
+They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between St John Ambulance Cymru and the supplier.

 Transfers of data outside of the European Economic Area

 We use Microsoft Office 365 and Azure products, which are multi-tenant cloud services, for our internal office use.
 This means that internal documents and information generated by us are stored in cloud services hosted within the European Economic Area (EEA).